vyaspranjal33/ui-components/README.md

 ### Getting Styles to Work

 UI-Components uses a mix of module styles and global styles to insert style guide.
-To use module styles for each individual component, you'll need to update your webpack config to parse module styles from files with the naming convention ".module.scss".
+To use module styles for each individual component, you'll need to update your webpack config to parse module styles from files with the naming convention ```.module.scss```.

 ```js
 config.module.rules.push({